smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 We started out our project with large releases.
 This was not how we wanted it to be but this is how things ended up.
 Promoting each release turned into a serious event whenever the deployment window opened up.
-We had all the ceremony, fear and pressure to make our dates that are talked about as continuous delivery anti-patterns within the [continuous delivery][cd] book.
+We had all the ceremony, fear and pressure to make our dates that are talked about as delivery anti-patterns within the [Continuous Delivery][cd] book.

-> Both examples of quick hacks to get newly deployed production systems running
+> ... quick hacks to get newly deployed production systems running
-> weren' being driven by such immediate commerical imperatives, but rather by
+> weren't being driven by such immediate commerical imperatives, but rather by
 > the more subtle pressure to release on the day that was planned.
 The problem
 > here is that releases into production are big events.
 As long as this is true
 > they will be surrounded with a lot of ceremony and nervousness.